V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 !!! info "Previous MP3DP versions"
     Version one and two instructions are linked on the main menu [V1](version1.md), [V2](version1.md).

+## Control Boards

+You will need a control board with at least 6 drivers, E-XY-ZZZ.
+The SKR Pro works well and we have a pre-configured firmware for it, [V13RP_SkrPro_2209](../electronics/marlin-firmware.md).
+Many other boards and firmware will work as well.

 //place holder for the repeat edits

 ## Flat Parts